-8.10.8.8.
+8.8.
 Stormwater and Water Sensitive Urban Design

-Vegetated swales, infiltration trenches and a consolidated outlet area are proposed have been constructed for the site.
-This will allows the capture and treatment of stormwater flowing from Rawson Oval, Cross Street and from within the site before it enters the National Park.
+Vegetated swales, infiltration trenches and a consolidated outlet area have been constructed.
+This allows the capture and treatment of stormwater flowing from Rawson Oval, Cross Street and from within the site before it enters the National Park.